u-eff-gee/ries/README.md

 * [scipy](https://www.scipy.org/)

 The [tox](https://tox.readthedocs.io/) tool is used to run self tests, build the documentation, and check whether the code is in standard format.
-This requires the following packages:
+This requires the following (optional) packages:

 * [black](https://black.readthedocs.io)
 * [matplotlib](https://matplotlib.org/)